Ways to transfer files between computers and phones

 transfer files mobile

-If you're looking for a quick and easy way to transfer files from your phone to you or vice versa, see in this article six of the fastest ways for this job.
+If you are looking for a quick and easy way to transfer files from your phone to your computer or vice versa, see in this article six of the fastest ways to do this.

 Of course the usefulness of each method depends on how often you want to make these transfers.
 Some methods are easy to use for occasional transfers and some for a more permanent telephone-to-computer transaction.
 Let's go see them: